Book Now

 Food and Drink

-There are a number of good eating places in and around Sedbergh but some that we use more often are:
+There are a number of good eating and drinking places in and around Sedbergh but some that we use more often are:

 • The Green Dragon at Hardraw - also has regular events and a music night every Wednesday